textileio/powergate/README.md

       --autocreatemasteraddr      Automatically creates & funds a master address if none is provided --debug                     Enable debug log level in all loggers.
       --devnet                    Indicate that will be running on an ephemeral devnet. --repopath will be autocleaned on exit.
+      --ffsusemasteraddr          Use the master address as the initial address for all new FFS instances instead of creating a new unique addess for each new FFS instance.
       --gatewayhostaddr string    Gateway host listening address (default "0.0.0.0:7000") --grpchostaddr string       gRPC host listening address. (default "/ip4/0.0.0.0/tcp/5002") --grpcwebproxyaddr string   gRPC webproxy listening address. (default "0.0.0.0:6002")